 I'd left Sweden in July with barely enough money for a bus fare into town.
 After that I'd got a horrific temp job which at least got the cash flow going again, before with amazing luck and fantastic timing, I got a job back in astronomy.
-I could afford to travel again, and with John and Dan I headed to Santiago de Compostela to visit Dave, who I hadn't seen since we were in Ecuador eight months previously.
+I could afford to travel again, and with John and Dan I headed to Santiago de Compostela to visit Dave, who I'd last seen in Ecuador eight months previously.

 The first time I'd been to Santiago, it was stunningly hot.
 This time it was emphatically not.
 Rain lashed down for most of the time we were there.
 We spent a lot of time in bars.

 Until Dave moved to Galicia, I can't honestly say that I knew that the region had its own language.
 Even though Franco was from here, he still rescinded the region's autonomy and discouraged use of the language.
 We went to the Museo de Pobo Galego and learned more about these things.
 The museum building used to be a nunnery, and the nun's dormitories were reached via triple spiral staircases, allegedly to confuse rogue Galicians trying to visit the nuns during the night.